-I can’t believe my Taiwan trilogy is coming to an end (click to catch up: Part 1 & Part 2).
+I can’t believe my Taiwan trilogy is coming to an end (part 1 & part 2).
 The last few days of the trip were certainly my favourite, perhaps it was because I was getting used to the extreme heat and the I-don’t-know-what-meat-this-is meals.
 In all seriousness, I love Taiwan and would go back in a heartbeat.

-You can’t go to Taiwan without stuffing your face with delicious treats such as lemon green tea, dried pineapple and a cheese donut.
-This is ’bout as real as it gets.
+You can’t go to Taiwan without stuffing your face with delicious treats such as lemon green tea, dried pineapple, and a cheese donut.
+This is about as real as it gets.
 If you’re going to Taiwan, make sure to stop at Sun Moon Lake, the scenery is beautiful and the food is, well.. just look at the joy on my face.
 It speaks for itself.